epfl-si/PhDperf/README.md

   - `cp .env.sample .env` and start editing the .env
   -  install the libs `meteor npm i`
   - start the app `meteor --settings settings.json`
-- Then, use your browser on `http://localhost:3000/`
+- Then, use your browser on `http://localhost:3000/` and start some workflows.
+- In a later time, if you want the other microservices, clone the services in the parent directory of this project and use:
+  `docker compose -f ./docker/docker-compose.yml up pdf notifier`